 Typical session structure

-Initial appointments typically last about an hour, beginning with a comprehensive discussion about lifestyle, fertility concerns, and health history.
-Practitioners may examine pulse and tongue as part of traditional diagnostic methods.
-Patients relax on a treatment table while the acupuncturist inserts thin needles into specific points, often around the lower abdomen, legs, back, and sometimes ears.
-Most patients find the process relaxing enough to drift into sleep.
+Your first appointment usually runs about an hour.
+We'll start with a thorough conversation about your lifestyle, fertility history, and overall health.
+Many of us check your pulse and look at your tongue, which are traditional diagnostic tools.
+Then you'll relax on the treatment table while we insert thin needles into specific points, often around your lower abdomen, legs, back, and sometimes your ears.
+Most patients find the whole thing relaxing enough to doze off.

 How often to go for best results

-Practitioners typically recommend 1-3 weekly sessions tailored to specific conditions.
-Natural conception support involves weekly visits, whereas IVF support follows a more structured timeline with treatments before, during, and after procedures.
-Fertility typically responds to consistent care over time rather than single sessions.
+We typically recommend 1-3 sessions per week, depending on what you're working with.
+Natural conception support usually means weekly visits, while IVF support follows a more structured timeline with treatments before, during, and after your procedures.
+Fertility responds to consistent care over time, not one-off appointments.

 Average cost per session